'I've done nothing wrong': Utah nurse's arrest prompts police apology

-The incident happened July 26, when an accident victim was admitted to the University of Utah Hospital burn unit in a coma.
-Though the man was not a suspect in the crash, which killed the other driver, police asked for his blood to be drawn.
+The incident happened July 26, when a crash victim was admitted to the University of Utah Hospital burn unit in a coma.
+Though the man was not a suspect in the wreck, which killed the other driver, police asked for his blood to be drawn.

 Wubbels, the charge nurse in the burn unit, presented the officers with a printout of hospital policy on drawing blood and said their request did not meet the criteria.
 Hospital policy specified police needed either a judge's order or the patient's consent, or the patient needed to be under arrest, before obtaining a blood sample.